pcrane70/Blackrock-1/README.md

 _Running_ ->  Use 'make run'.

-**_Just give me the exe_** -> If you just want to download the executable, check the releases tab in the top of this page and select the one you want.

 ## Contributing

 Anyone can make a pull request and I will try to check it, and if it seems fine with the flow of the game, I will include it on the project.